pachyderm/pachyderm/doc/docs/master/enterprise/auth/oidc/configure-keycloak.md

 After you have installed Pachyderm and Keycloak, follow the steps below to configure the two components to work together.

-!!! note
-    If you have used a different authentication type before, you need to disable authentication before configuring Keycloak.
-Run `pachctl auth deactivate`.

 To configure Pachyderm with Keycloak, complete the following steps:

 1. Go to the **Keycloak Administration Console**.
 If you have deployed